semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

   ...
 ```

-### Use secret to authenticate Docker images pulls
+### Step 3-a: Use the secret to authenticate Docker images pulls
 For your docker pulls to be authenticated you have to log into Docker Hub:
 ```bash
 echo $DOCKERHUB_PASSWORD | docker login --username "$DOCKERHUB_USERNAME" --password-stdin